franzip/throttler/README.md

 $throttler->addComponents(array('foo', 'bar'));

-// true
+// true, we have something to track
 $throttler->start();

 // true
 $throttler->isActive();

-// reset the instance (this will stop tracking)
+// reset the instance (this will also stop tracking)
 $throttler->reset();

 // false